 Therefore, the focus of analysis in this section addresses the indirect ways the HSR Build Alternative could foster economic or population growth during construction and project operation.
 For analysis of the direct project impacts on the displacement of housing and people, refer to Section 3.12, Socioeconomics and Communities.
 Section 3.12 also summarizes the indirect regional growth impacts evaluated in this section to provide a comprehensive analysis for determining significance under CEQA.
-Section 3.13, Station Planning, Land Use, and Development, also contains a discussion of impacts related to unplanned growth.
 No additional CEQA thresholds of significance exist related to the potential regional growth impacts for the HSR Build Alternative.
-As such, no CEQA significance conclusions are provided in Section 3.18.8.